Steve Breedlove

-Steven Allen Breedlove (born 1950) is an American prelate of the Anglican Church in North America.
-He was elected as the first Presider Bishop of PEARUSA, a missionary district that was formerly part of the Anglican Church of Rwanda, in 2012.
-In 2016, Breedlove became the first diocesan bishop of the Anglican Diocese of Christ Our Hope.
+Steven Allen Breedlove (born 1950) is an American Anglican bishop.
+He was the first presider of PEARUSA, a missionary district that jointly part of the Anglican Church in North America and the Anglican Church of Rwanda, from 2012 to 2016, after which he was the first diocesan bishop of the newly formed Anglican Diocese of Christ Our Hope in the ACNA.

-Biography
+Early life, education and early ministry

 Breedlove was born in Tyler, Texas to First Lieutenant James Robby Breedlove and Paula Kent.
 He graduated from Robert E. Lee High School and attended Washington and Lee University for undergraduate studies.
 He then obtained Master of Theology and Doctor of Ministry degrees from Dallas Theological Seminary, writing a dissertation based on case studies in team ministry at Bethany Chapel in Calgary, Alberta, where he was the senior pastor from 1990 to 1997.
 He was a non-denominational Christian pastor for 29 years prior to converting to Anglicanism in 2001.